When renovating a home, decisions made at the beginning of the process can truly affect usage for years and decades to come.

-As the old saying goes, “You can’t fit a camel through the eye of a needle”.
+As the old saying goes, “You can’t fit a camel through the eye of a needle.”
 The same is true in bathrooms.
 The usable space in a bathroom often determines what can go in the space.
-For example, if the existing drain system and shower pipe are set in one corner of the room, does your budget have the wiggle room to move this accommodate a new feature like a tub?
+For example, if the existing drain system and shower pipe are set in one corner of the room, does your budget accommodate a new feature like a tub?
 Will adding a tub cramp the existing vanity and reduce storage space?
 Will creating a shower create awkward space between the new shower and the vanity?
-Am I willing to put in new floors to accommodate the transition?
+Are you willing to put in new floors to accommodate the transition?

 Sure, a standalone tub without a fixed shower looks great in magazines, but have you tried to bathe a toddler in one?
 Although we can’t predict life’s plan for all of us, thinking ahead about possible future uses can save the family not only headache, but additional renovation costs in the future.
 Keep your guest bathroom as a room with a bathtub in case the family grows or if you are planning to sell the home in the future.
 Not all renovations should be for design alone.

 When shopping for either a shower or a tub, price point is something to consider when in the design phase.
 A tile shower may look beautiful in pictures, but is it as affordable as placing a solid slip in tub in the existing area?
 Shop at your local Barton's Home store to determine what works best in your budget for long term value in the home.